Linearly Constrained Diffusion Implicit Models: Results and Experiments

 \section{Results and Experiments}

-We conduct experiments to understand the efficiency and quality of CDIM across various tasks and datasets.
-In Section~\ref{sec:numerical-results}, we present quantitative comparisons to state-of-the-art approaches, followed by ablation studies in Section~\ref{sec:ablation} examining inference speed and hyperparameters.
-In Section~\ref{sec:additional_applications} we explore two novel applications of diffusion models for inverse problems.
+We conduct experiments to demonstrate the efficiency and quality of CDIM across various tasks and datasets.
+In Section~\ref{sec:numerical-results}, we present quantitative comparisons to state-of-the-art approaches, followed by a comparison against DPS using DDIM in Section~\ref{sec:dps_ddim_comparison}.
+In Section~\ref{sec:stopping_ablation} we describe ablation studies examining inference speed and hyperparameters.
+Finally, in Section~\ref{sec:additional_applications} we explore two novel applications of diffusion models for inverse problems.